bsb00004/Python-Project10--SQLite-Answering-Business-Questions/README.md

 - If something isn't behaving as you expect, break parts of the query out into their own, separate queries to make sure there's not an inner logic error.
 - Don't be afraid to write separate queries to check the underlying data, for instance you might write a query that you can use to manually check a calculation and give yourself confidence that the output you're seeing is correct.

-## _Please see the ipython file for code, outputs and step by step information._
+## _Please see the ipynb file for code, outputs and step by step information._